biocore/redbiom/README.md

         redbiom fetch samples --context $ctx --output roseburia_example.biom 16 sample ambiguities observed.
 Writing ambiguity mappings to: roseburia_example.biom.ambiguities

-Ambiguities can arise if the same sample was processed multiple times as might happen with a techinical replicate.
+Ambiguities can arise if the same sample was processed multiple times as might happen with a technical replicate.
 It is the same physical sample, but it may have been processed multiple times.
 The `.ambiguities` file is in JSON and contains a mapping of what IDs map to the same sample.

 ### Load some data (i.e., if you are running your own server)